Health Office Information

 Students are screened annually in the fall for vision and hearing.
 If your child does not pass the screening, you will be notified.
 Please contact me any time during the school year if you have concerns about your child's vision or hearing.

-All children entering Kindergarten and Second Grade, and those new to the district, are required to have a health appraisal (physical).
-The school health appraisal form or the pediatrician’s form may be used.
-A health appraisal done within 12 months of the start of the school year is valid.
-Please send in a copy by October 15.
+NYS requires physicals for children entering 3rd and 5th grade and those new to the district effective 7/1/18.
+A physical done within 12 months of the start of the school year is valid.
+Please send in a copy of your child's physical by October 15.

 NY State Law, Section 2164, requires proof of immunization for school attendance.
-The following must be given at ages and intervals in accordance with the ACIP (Advisory Committee for Immunization Practices) schedule:
+The following must be given at ages and intervals in accordance with the ACIP schedule:

-- Diphtheria/tetanus/pertussis (4-5 doses)- Must receive a dose at age 4 or older
+- Diptheria/Tetanus/Pertussis - 4-5 doses, must receive a dose at age 4 or older

-Please check with your health care provider before the start of school to make sure your child has all the required immunizations for school attendance.
+Please check with your health care provider before the start of school to make sure your child has all the required immunizations for school.